SamMintah/SpePas-docs/source/index.html.md

 ## Sample Mutation

-Execute the following GraphQL mutation to register a new seller:
+Execute the following GraphQL mutation to add a product:

 ```graphql
 mutation CreateProduct {